-Adult Dementia Care & Activity Center in NJ
+Adult Dementia Care & Activity Center in Brick, NJ

 Town Square at the Jersey Shore provides a unique and comprehensive approach to dementia care for our members living with Alzheimer’s disease, other types of dementia, or memory loss.
 Our 12,000 square foot facility provides dementia persons living with dementia an immersive experience that evokes their strongest and most cherished memories — designed in the image of a 1950s American town.